This post contains affiliate links. If you use these links to buy something we may earn a commission.

 Make sure you show you’re open to talking and being supportive the way your child needs.
 Talking, encouraging feeling a full spectrum of feelings (i.e., it’s not only about gratitude and joy), and simply spending time together during things like family meals can make a difference.

 And don’t forget the impact of modeling behavior you want your kids to mimic.
 I say this to managers about employees, but it definitely matters inside the home too.
 If you’re always stressed and don’t maintain boundaries, how will your child(ren) know how to define and maintain them?
+And talk to your kids about feeling stressed and how you deal with it?
+Talk about feeling down or feeling like things don’t go your way.
+And then share solutions.
+It can help your child feel less alone.

 I’ve shared 7 ways to set your kids up for success this school year.
 What would you add?